HewlettPackard/OpenShift-on-SimpliVity/README.md

 The procedure to add RHEL7 worker nodes is slightly different from the process used to deploy RHCOS worker nodes.
 The `scale.yml` Ansible playbook is used as before to prepare the RHEL7 VMs.
 Then the `openshift-ansible` playbooks are used to configure these VMs as OCP worker nodes and join them to the cluster.

-The `openshift-ansible` playbooks are not owned or maintained by HPE, and the contents of these playbooks is changing rapidly as OpenShift development progresses.
-HPE therefore recommands using a `specific` version of the `openshift-ansible` playbooks that have been tested and certified by HPE with this solution.
+The `openshift-ansible` playbooks are not owned or maintained by HPE, and the contents of these playbooks are changing rapidly as OpenShift development progresses.
+HPE therefore recommands using a specific version of the `openshift-ansible` playbooks rather than the version of the playbooks found on the `master` branch.
+As of the time of this writing, the `4.1.11-201908060314` version of the playbooks have been tested and certified with this solution.

 The following procedure outlines the steps involved in adding RHEL7 worker nodes to the OCP cluster: